nimmadev/pyrogram-add-member/readme.md

 use correct username for channel

 ### Error on get_data.py

-raise a issue or use telegram support
+raise an issue or use telegram support

-#### How Many Account are recommended
+### How Many Accounts are recommended

 I will Suggest 15 but depends on ur biggest